-In the last ordinary general meeting of Shareholders of the Company the following representatives of the Company took part: Company's CEO, Chairman of the Board, Chief Administrative and Corporate Governance Officer, Head of the Legal Unit.
+In the last ordinary general meeting of Shareholders of the Company the following representatives of the Company took part: Company's CEO, Chairman of the Supervisory Council, Chairman of the Board, Chief Administrative and Corporate Governance Officer, Head of the Legal Unit, Chief Financial Officer.

 The Supervisory Council is a collegial supervisory body which consists of 3 (three) members (at least 2 (two) being independent), elected for the period of four years in the General Meeting of Shareholders according to the procedure established by the Law on Stock Companies.
 The number of the terms of office a member may serve on the Supervisory Council is not limited.
-The CEO of the Company, a member of the Board of the Company and a person, who under the legal acts is not entitled to serve in this office, shall not serve on the Supervisory Council.
 The Supervisory Council is a collegial body supervising the activities of the Company, its status, competence, and functions have been defined by the Law on Stock Companies and the Articles of Association of the Company.
 Functions, rights and duties of the Supervisory Council are detailed in the Rules of Procedure of the Supervisory Council.
 The Supervisory Council by its decision has formed an Audit Committee, which consists of 3 (three) members elected for the office term of the Supervisory Council.
-The Rules of formation and conduct of the Audit Committee of AB Klaipėdos nafta, approved by the Company's Supervisory Council, regulate functions, rights, and duties of the Audit Committee.
-The key responsibilities of the Committee are to assist the Supervisory Council in fulfilling its oversight responsibilities in relation to financial reporting, the effectiveness of the system of risk management and internal control, monitoring the independence of both the internal and external auditors and assessing their performance and effectiveness.
+The Regulation of the Audit Committee of AB Klaipėdos nafta, approved by the Company's Supervisory Council, regulate functions, rights, and duties of the Audit Committee.
+The key responsibilities of the Committee are to assist the Council in fulfilling Supervisory its oversight responsibilities in relation to financial reporting, the effectiveness of the system of risk management and internal control, monitoring the independence of both the internal and external auditors and assessing their performance and effectiveness.
 The Company's head of internal audit is functionally subordinate to the Audit Committee and administratively subordinated to the CEO.
 By the decision of the Supervisory Council of the Company the members of Audit committee have been elected until the end of office of the current Supervisory Council.
+The Audit Committee is composed of 3 members, of which 1 is independent and 2 are delegated members of the Supervisory Council.
+The members are appointed until the end of the term of office of the current Supervisory Council.